-i-D's music class of 2017: RAY BLK | read | i-D
+i-D's music class of 2017: ray blk | read | i-D

 What do your parents do?

-My mum's a nurse and my dad is a mental health nurse as well.
+My mom's a nurse and my dad is a mental health nurse as well.

 What's the best and worst thing about growing up in Catford?